Wikia/app/JSCONVENTIONS.md

 #### Folders ####
 For clarity and future-proofness, all javascript files should go into a 'scripts' folder and all stylesheet files should go into a 'styles' folder.
 This is different from what we've done in the past, which was putting all scripts into a 'js' folder and all stylesheets into a 'css' folder.

+All library files should go inside "lib" folders.
+This will make it easier for JSHint to ignore library code.

 #### JS Files ####
 All JS should be written as AMD modules so see [above](#amd-modules) for matching files names to module names.